aregsar/aregsarblog/blog/2020/working-with-docker/index.md

 -e AWS_KEY=abcd

-## Docker volume mapping path rules
+## Docker Volume mounting path rules

+### Directory path rules

 Say we have our application content in a `/app` directory and nginx document root is the `/var/www` directory.

-The path rules and path format when mounting a directory volume are as follows:
+Bind mounting a host directory:

 > Note: if destination directory does not exist, there will be a runtime error